MatthewK100000/RatingsModel/README.md

 ```
 Since the ``monte_carlo_test`` method tried to construct a confidence interval about something that had no estimated variance, which happens when all the monte-carlo samples are the same, it yields a degenerate confidence interval.
 This interval has no mass under it even though the ``confidence`` argument is constrained to be nonzero.
 This is okay, since there is a high degree of certainty that the actual p-value is less than 1e-6.

-To summarize, statistically speaking, people are overwhelmingly satisfied with this product.
+To summarize, people are overwhelmingly satisfied with this product, statistically speaking.

 ### RightGeometricCountPrior